-Judges should score on a scale that reflects their lifetime of listening and viewing experience, background, and training.
+Judges should score on a scale that reflects their background, training and lifetime experience of listening and viewing unaltered "live" performances.
 Each performance can be ranked relative to a standard of perfection previously understood by all members of the category, and this standard is constantly up-graded and confirmed through training.

-- 1. Judges adjudicate the end result, not the technique used to achieve it. - 2.
-Each evaluation of a performance is judged as if it were a new experience. - 3.
-The judge's main responsibility as a member of a contest panel is to give the contestant the score they deserve for each performance.
-Contest placement should be determined solely by the sum total of all pertinent scores, and those scores determined only by the worth of the presentation as a once-in-a-lifetime event. - 4.
-Judges must strive to think alike.
+1. Judges adjudicate the end result, not the technique used to achieve it.

+2. Each evaluation of a performance is judged as if it were a new experience.

+3. The judge's main responsibility as a member of a contest panel is to give the contestant the score they deserve for each performance.
+Contest placement should be determined solely by the sum total of all pertinent scores, and those scores determined only by the worth of the performance as a once-in-a-lifetime event.

+4. Judges must strive to think alike.
 Judges in the same category on multiple panels should discuss their scores between the end of each contest and the ensuing evaluation session.
 When differences of opinion have been reflected in significant discrepancies in scores, the judges should reach a resolution prior to briefing the contestant.
 The evaluation session should reflect that resolution.
-The Scoring Analysis report indicates discrepancies of more than five points from the mean score for a category; explanation of the reasons for these are to be reported to the category specialist as required. - 5.
-Each judge has an obligation to preserve and encourage the barbershop style.
-Having the ability to forfeit his score, a judge ensures that the performances of contestants are stylistic.
+The Scoring Analysis report indicates discrepancies of more than five points from the mean score for a category; explanation of the reasons for these are to be reported to the category specialist as required.

+5. Each judge has an obligation to preserve and encourage the barbershop style as defined by the rules and their category descriptions.

-6. The judge's second most important responsibility as a panel member is to give the contestant a positive analysis of his performance after the contest and present meaningful suggestions for improvement.
-A judge must be able to translate his brief clinical notes from the contest into meaningful coaching tips during the limited time available for the ensuing evaluation session.
+6. The judge's second most important responsibility as a panel member is to give the contestant a positive analysis of their performance after the contest and present meaningful suggestions for improvement.
+A judge must be able to translate their brief clinical notes from the contest into meaningful coaching tips during the limited time available for the ensuing evaluation session.
 Brief category descriptions, or "nutshells," should be included to highlight clinical comments where necessary.